GordianDotNet/VSMonoDebugger/README.md

 VSMonoDebugger
 ============

+# VSMonoDebugger2022
+Enables Visual Studio 2022 to deploy and debug a .Net application on a remote Linux machine with mono or dotnet core installed over SSH.
+Local debugging on Windows with installed mono is currently not supported.

+# VSMonoDebugger
 Enables Visual Studio 2017 and 2019 to deploy and debug a .Net application on a remote Linux machine with mono or dotnet core installed over SSH.
 Local debugging on Windows with installed mono is also supported.